Birendra Nath Mazumdar: Second World War

 Mazumdar was eventually transferred to a camp in Chartres.
-On 3rd June 1943, he escaped along with his friend Dariao Singh.
+On 3 June 1943, he escaped along with his friend Dariao Singh.
 The two walked 900 kilometres in 6 weeks to Switzerland and freedom.

+Post-war career

 Mazumdar returned to the United Kingdom in 1946.
-He resumed his medical career and worked as a GP firstly in Wales and then Essex before retiring to Galmpton in Devon.
+He resumed his medical career and worked as a GP firstly in Wales and then in Essex before retiring to Galmpton in Devon.
 In 1996 an archivist from the Imperial War Museum made several oral recordings with Mazumdar on the basis that these would not be released until after his death.
 Following his death in December 1997 aged 82, his widow Joan agreed to allow public access to the tapes.